What Are XLAs and How To Use Them in IT Service Management

 What are XLAs in ITSM?

-XLAs are the natural extension of better customer focus with the IT service desk.
-It’s an eXperience Level Agreement.
+XLAs are the natural extension of better customer focus within the IT service desk.
+It’s short for eXperience Level Agreement.
 Yes, you provided a service, and you did it on time.
-But how, in the end, did the customer feel about how they were treated?
-With the risk of using too many metaphors in a few paragraphs, imagine a really top-of-the-line restaurant experience.
-The food is amazing, sure!
-But what if the music is terrible, and the waiter is snotty?
-Not an overall good experience, is it?
-The same logic applies to the IT service desk and the use of XLAs.
+But how, in the end, did the customer or end-user feel about how they were treated?

 Future-proofing your IT service delivery with XLAs

-At this point in time, the changing demands for better customer experience among service desk customers must stop being seen as the future, and start being seen as the current norm.
-Who are you working for?
-The business managers or your customers?
 Well, both.
-But that means you’re not just in the business of numbers.
+But that means you’re not just in the business of performance management numbers.
 You’re also in the business of experience, and we, therefore, need to consider XLAs.

 In fact, the biggest problem with SLAs is that it becomes target shooting.
-We need to hit this and that target and KPI within this time.
+We need to hit this and that target or KPI within this time.
 And yes!
-Of course, you do.
-However, you can’t rely solely on that.
-If you disregard the quality of service, you’ll lose out.
-Especially without XLAs.
+Of course, your IT service desk does.

 The benefits of XLAs